Quiz Question

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is Decreased from 2.2 to 1.2.
+The correct answer is Significantly lower scores.

 🔍 Key Findings